-The Sensor tracks and reports the reason for its most recent reset and the number of times it has been reset by each of the four reset types.
-The four types of resets include:
+The Sensor tracks and reports the reason for its most recent reset and the number of times it has been reset by each of the three reset types:

-- MCU Push-Button Reset: occurs when the MCU reset button is pressed and released. - DL Command or Function Button Reset: occurs when the sensor receives a downlink (sent on LoRaWAN port 100) containing the sensor reset command or the reset pattern is performed on the function button. - Independent Watchdog Reset: occurs when the system gets locked up due to an unforeseen circumstance. - Power Loss Reset: occurs when the Sensor's battery is removed or experiences a brownout.
+- DL Command or Function Button Reset: occurs when the sensor receives a downlink (sent on LoRaWAN port 100) containing the sensor reset command or the reset pattern is performed on the function button. - Independent Watchdog Reset: occurs when the system gets locked up due to an unforeseen circumstance. - Power Loss Reset: occurs when the Sensor's battery is removed or experiences a brownout.